 Each campus location has a library where HGTC students, faculty, and staff may check out materials with their HGTC ID.
-All three HGTC campus libraries are equipped with computers to support academic research and related school work; printing is available as well.
+All three HGTC campus libraries have librarians and staff who can aid with research, computers to support academic research and related school-work, and individual/group study rooms.
+Printing is available as well at each location.
 Visit the Library website for more information or call (843) 349-5268.